 When you are trying to reach out and help the new victim, yet the narcissist has already smeared your name on how crazy you are, how you want the narcissist back, how you’re the one doing the stalking.
 As the narcissist’s manipulation has also infected them, they turn to the narcissist for reality, leaving you looking even crazier to the new person and backing up the narcissists lies, even though you are the one telling the truth.

-What makes it worse is as you’re so frustrated dealing with it all, trying to explain or in some cases with police having to explain yourself to others, who’ve not been there, it is effortless and normal for you to become extremely upset or lose your temper with those who are not understanding what you’re saying as they’ve not lived it.
-Your amygdala within your brain can grow with narcissistic abuse, as this houses and controls our emotions, it is not always a case of getting a hold of yourself, it’s temporary brain damage, and it takes time for it to go back to normal size.
-Trying to get your own head around it, while trying to explain to others, often leaves you hurt, angry and frustrated, which usually then matches the narcissists lies of just how crazy you are.
-You are not crazy, you are acting normal to some horrific situations, and no one is hearing you.
+What makes it worse is as you’re so frustrated dealing with it all, trying to explain or, in some cases, with police having to explain yourself to others, who’ve not been there, it is effortless and normal for you to become extremely upset or lose your temper with those who are not understanding what you’re saying as they’ve not lived it.
+Your amygdala within your brain can grow with narcissistic abuse, as this houses and controls our emotions.
+It is not always a case of getting a hold of yourself, it’s temporary brain damage, and it takes time for it to go back to normal size.
+Trying to get your own head around it while trying to explain to others often leaves you hurt, angry and frustrated, which usually then matches the narcissist lies of just how crazy you are.
+You are not crazy, you are acting normal in some horrific situations, and no one is hearing you.
 Then we have the flip side, you heal, you understand everything that went on, you have now a hold of your emotions, you explain rationality, yet now people say it couldn’t have happened because you are so calm about it if you are seeking help from a therapist.
 This backs the narcissist’s lies that you are crazy.
-If you go to the doctors for help with anxiety or depression, this again supports the narcissists lies, that they did all they could to help you, and couldn’t take any more so had no choice but to leave.
+If you go to the doctors for help with anxiety or depression, this again supports the narcissists lies, that they did all they could to help you and couldn’t take any more, so they had no choice but to leave.

 People need to be educated on the narcissistic personality disorder.
 Still, you need to remember it is not their fault they don’t understand, what the narcissist has done to you, or how you’re reacting.

-The same goes for those who go back to the narcissist, and the people around you don’t understand the trauma bond that needs to be broken, it’s hard to break free, so if you do go back, you are far from alone.
-It takes an average of seven attempts to get out and stay out, and some make it out the first time some it takes a while longer, through doubts and fear, so don’t let those who say ”why didn’t you leave sooner.” make you question yourself, they should be asking ” how can I help.”
-Or saying “I don’t understand, but what can I do.”
+The same goes for those who go back to the narcissist, and the people around you don’t understand the trauma bond that needs to be broken.
+It’s hard to break free, so if you do go back, you are far from alone.
+It takes an average of seven attempts to get out and stay out, and some make it out the first time some it takes a while longer, through doubts and fear, so don’t let those who say,” why didn’t you leave sooner.” making you question yourself, they should be asking ” how can I help.”
+Or saying, “I don’t understand, but what can I do.”
 Those who question why you didn’t leave sooner or surely your parents are not that bad, tell them to go, google narcissist, then try and explain it to you, if they’re not willing to support, you don’t need to keep explaining yourself.

 You have to be as reasonable and as rational as possible, gather as much evidence as possible when it comes to court cases, messages and photos.

-Even those who haven’t lived through it and want to help, may not understand the severity and look at you confused, or worse ask if you’re exaggerating.
+Even those who haven’t lived through it and want to help may not understand the severity and look at you confused, or worse, ask if you’re exaggerating.
 This is horrible when you’ve been mentally and possibly physically abused, and you may have been told by the narcissist no one would believe you.
-Then when you speak out people say. ”I’m sure it wasn’t that bad.” you want to scream it was and in actual fact, it was much worse.
-When you’ve been invalidated by the narcissist, finally reach out for support, and those you turn to invalidate you, even more, this hits hard, and often leaves people with little trust in themselves, and little trust in those around them, often leading to further isolation.
+Then when you speak out, people say. ”I’m sure it wasn’t that bad.” you want to scream it was, and in actual fact, often, it was much worse.
+When you’ve been invalidated by the narcissist, finally reach out for support, and those you turn to invalidate you even more.
+This hits hard and often leaves people with little trust in themselves and little trust in those around them, often leading to further isolation.

 When you’re left with guilt and the blame, then reach out, and people ask. ”what did you do?” or ”it takes two to tango.” it’s even more soul-destroying and can set you back.